apache/druid/docs/content/ingestion/stream-pull.md

 * `serverTime` &ndash; The recommended policy for "current time" data, it is optimal for current data that is generated and ingested in real time.
 Uses `windowPeriod` to accept only those events that are inside the window looking forward and back.
 * `messageTime` &ndash; Can be used for non-"current time" as long as that data is relatively in sequence.
 Events are rejected if they are less than `windowPeriod` from the event with the latest timestamp.
 Hand off only occurs if an event is seen after the segmentGranularity and `windowPeriod` (hand off will not periodically occur unless you have a constant stream of data).
+* `segmentGranularity` &ndash; Can be used for non-"current time" as long as that data is relatively in sequence.
+Events are accepted if they are within [this `segmentGranularity` start, "latest timestamp"] or [last `segmentGranularity` start, "latest timestamp"] if in window.
+Events are rejected if they are greater than "current time".
+Hand off only occurs if an event is seen after the segmentGranularity and `windowPeriod` (hand off will not periodically occur unless you have a constant stream of data).
 * `none` &ndash; All events are accepted.
 Never hands off data unless shutdown() is called on the configured firehose.

 #### IndexSpec